Supplierplus OÜ (company number 14096937) is registered at Soo 2, Tallinn 10414.

-Where we have given you (or where you have chosen) a password which enables you to access certain parts of our sites, you are responsible for keeping this password confidential.
+Where we have given you (or where you have chosen) a password which enables you to access certain parts of our websites, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our sites; any transmission is at your own risk.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our websites; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 You have the right to ask us not to process your personal data for marketing purposes.
-We will usually inform you if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
+We will inform you if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
 Alternatively, you can also exercise the right at any time by contacting us at email@example.com.

-Our sites may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
+Our websites may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.